cookiecutter/cookiecutter/README.rst

 * `cookiecutter-django-cms`_: A template for Django CMS with simple Bootstrap 3 template.
 It has a quick start and deploy documentation.
 * `cookiecutter-django-crud`_: A template to create a Django app with boilerplate CRUD around a model including a factory and tests.
 * `cookiecutter-django-lborgav`_: Another cookiecutter template for Django project with Booststrap 3 and FontAwesome 4
-* `cookiecutter-django-paas`_: Django template ready to use in SAAS platforms like Heroku, OpenShift, etc..
+* `cookiecutter-django-paas`_: Django template ready to use in PAAS platforms like Heroku, OpenShift, etc..
 * `cookiecutter-django-rest-framework`_: A template for creating reusable Django REST Framework packages.
 * `cookiecutter-django-aws-eb`_: Get up and running with Django on AWS Elastic Beanstalk.
 * `cookiecutter-wagtail`_ : A cookiecutter template for `Wagtail`_ CMS based sites.